jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 }
 ```

-With our new `Cacheable` interface in place, we've completed abstracting away the `TransactionCache` (it's now `private`), and we've laid the foundation for supporting new types of caches for developers to use.
-Let's update `CacheManager` to use Platform Cache.
+With our new `Cacheable` interface in place, we've completed abstracting away the inner class `TransactionCache` (it's now `private`), and we've laid the foundation for supporting new types of caches with our new `Cacheable` interface.
+We can start to update `CacheManager` to use Platform Cache.

+When I first worked on integrating platform cache for Nebula Logger, [James pointed out that](https://github.com/jongpie/NebulaLogger/pull/394#discussion_r1005027179) I had some repetitve code for handling both the org platform cache partition using [`Cache.OrgPartition`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_cache_OrgPartition.htm) and the session platform cache partition [`Cache.SessionPartition`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_cache_SessionPartition.htm).
+This led to the realization that I could reduce most of the duplicated code by using the class [`Cache.Partition`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_cache_Partition.htm), the super class of both `Cache.OrgPartition` and `Cache.SessionPartition`.
+For the moment, there are 5 `Cache.Partition` methods needed:

+1. `Cache.Partition.isAvailable()` - this indicates if a platform cache partition is available in the current transaction.
+If a partition is not available, any attempt to use it to cache data will throw an exception.
+2. `Cache.Partition.contains(String key)` - this is the same concept as a map's method `containsKey(String)`, and indicates if the specified key has been cached within the platform cache partition.
+3. `Cache.Partition.get(String key)` - this is the same concept as a map's method `get(String)`, and will retrieve the specified key's value from the platform cache partition.
+   4 `Cache.Partition.put(String key, Object value, Integer ttlSecs, Cache.Visibility visibility, Boolean isImmutable)` - there are several overloads available for the `put()` method.
+This overload is used because it provides the most control for how the data is cached.
+Later, we'll also use some of these additional parameters to provide admins & developers the ability to configure these values - but for now, the values are hardcoded.
+4. `Cache.Partition.remove(String key)` - this is the same concept as a map's method `remove(String)`, and will remove the specified key from the platform cache partition.

+With this information in mind, the `CacheManager` class can be expanded again to have 2 new static methods that Apex developers can use for interacting with platform cache: `getOrganizationCache()` and `getSessionCache()`.
+Internally, a new `PlatformCache` class implements the `Cacheable` interface, and handles all of the common functionality used for interacting with org & session platform caches.

 ```java
 public class CacheManager_v4_with_platform_cache {